OMOTAYO05/06-fcc-rothko-painting/README.md

 ## Built With

+- HTML5
-- HTML5, -`div`:used to group block-level content and structure an HTML document.
+   - `div`:used to group block-level content and structure an HTML document.
 - CSS
   - `spacing`:Its adjusts the space between words in an element
   - `border`: its property is used to define the outline of an element
   - `padding`: its is used to create space around an element's content, inside any defined borders
   - `background-color`:is used to set the background color of an element.
 - Linters
   - [Prettier](https://prettier.io/),
   - [Stylelint](https://stylelint.io/),